 We pasture-raise our heritage hogs, free-range and stress-free, and give them only certified organic, non-GMO feeds.
 Our artisanal butcher masterfully hand-cuts each side of pork, to give you the very best cuts of meat.

-You can order 4-lb dry-cured smoked hams individually…
+You can order our uncooked 3.5-lb old-fashioned hams, or our 4-lb maple smoked cooked hams, individually…

 We’ll deliver, direct from our farm to your door, anywhere in Southern Ontario.